networkoptix/nx_open_integrations/docker/readme.md

 locations you will need to mount additional volumes to the container.
 Note that these need to be separate volumes on the host as well.

-## For example: ##
+### For example: ###

-/sys/fs/cgroup:/sys/fs/cgroup:ro
+Mount location|Effect
-*  Mounts /sys/fs/cgroup as /sys/fs/cgroup in the Docker container in read-only mode.
+/sys/fs/cgroup:/sys/fs/cgroup:ro|Mounts /sys/fs/cgroup as /sys/fs/cgroup in the Docker container in read-only mode.
-./video:/recordings
-*  Mounts video storage on the volume ./video as /recordings in the Docker container ./data/:/opt/networkoptix/mediaserver/var
-*  Mounts DB storage on the volume ./data as /opt/networkoptix/mediaserver/var in the Docker container.
+./video:/recordings|Mounts video storage on the volume ./video as /recordings in the Docker container ./data/:/opt/networkoptix/mediaserver/var|Mounts DB storage on the volume ./data as /opt/networkoptix/mediaserver/var in the Docker container.
-/media/user/f9b06bbd-8d74-4bb6-a7f3-2799223ec517/video2:/dock2
-*  Mounts /media/user/f9b06bbd-8d74-4bb6-a7f3-2799223ec517/video2 as /dock2 in the Docker container
+/media/user/f9b06bbd-8d74-4bb6-a7f3-2799223ec517/video2:/dock2|Mounts /media/user/f9b06bbd-8d74-4bb6-a7f3-2799223ec517/video2 as /dock2 in the Docker container
-/media/user/c84fcf04-bc47-47ee-8e47-5c4f15822e8b/video3:/dock3
-*  Mounts /media/user/c84fcf04-bc47-47ee-8e47-5c4f15822e8b/video3 as /dock3 in Docker container.
+/media/user/c84fcf04-bc47-47ee-8e47-5c4f15822e8b/video3:/dock3|Mounts /media/user/c84fcf04-bc47-47ee-8e47-5c4f15822e8b/video3 as /dock3 in Docker container.

 Note that the video storage location, if modified, needs to be short.
 Changing the name is fine but changing the path may result in no valid storage location.